Shawn Grate

-Shawn Michael Grate (born August 8, 1976) is an American convicted serial killer, rapist, and former drifter who murdered five young women from 2006 to September 2016 in and around northern Ohio.
+Shawn Michael Grate (born August 8, 1976) is an American serial killer and rapist who was sentenced to death for the murders of five young women in and around northern Ohio from 2006 to 2016.
 Grate was convicted on two counts of aggravated murder on May 7, 2018, in Ashland County, pleaded guilty to two additional murders on March 1, 2019, in Richland County, and pleaded guilty to an additional murder on September 11, 2019, in Marion County.

-Grate was sentenced to death and is scheduled to be executed in 2025.
+Grate was sentenced to death and is on death row awaiting execution.

 Early life

 Shawn Michael Grate was born in Marion, Ohio, on August 8, 1976, to Terry Grate and Theresa McFarland.
 He was said to have "lived a normal" early life, playing softball and football in his backyard and socializing with neighborhood children.
-Terry and Theresa married in 1974.
-That marriage produced two children, one in 1974 and Shawn in 1976.

 In school, Grate was said to have had many problems and was held back for kindergarten and the first grade of his education.
 Despite these problems, he was said to be very charming and amicable, with a former female friend of his stating that "all the girls liked Shawn."
 Two days before Shawn's 6th birthday, his parents divorced on August 6, 1982.

 When Grate was 11, his mother abandoned the family in Ohio to live with a man in Kentucky.
 Grate was upset with this affair and did not like Theresa's boyfriends, continuing to live with his father for the next four years.
 Living with his father, he attended River Valley High School, where he excelled as a baseball player but never played again after breaking his arm, which required surgery following the discovery of a tumor.
 Harboring murderous fantasies toward his mother from a young age, his half-sister would state that "it was a battle in the household, and that was apparent at a young age between the two of them."

 According to a high school girlfriend, Grate would lie on the couch "for days" at a time before returning to normal.
 A court psychiatrist described Grate as "kind of a depressed kid" despite his reputation as a happy youth, stating that his condition hailed from "neglect and emotional detachment" faced in childhood.
 The custody of Shawn and his brother was transferred to their father, Terry, on June 28, 1994.
 He was arrested for grabbing his girlfriend's throat on November 24, 1994.
 After graduating from River Valley High School in 1995, he broke into a house in Marion County with a juvenile accomplice on October 23, 1996, to steal jewelry and money.
 Grate was given a felony burglary charge in January 1997 and sentenced to four years in prison before being released early in October 1997.